graptolite/santa-catalina-serp/README.md

 # EPMA\_data\_analysis/notebook.ipynb

+For the locations of EPMA spot analyses, see https://doi.org/10.5281/zenodo.13685581.

+Process EPMA data.

+-   Table S5 and S6 of SI

-Match EBSD data to compositions from Webmineral to try and identify minerals.
+Match EPMA data to compositions from Webmineral to try and identify minerals.

--   Section 2 of `supp.pdf`
+-   Text S3 of SI

 Also compare compositional properties between early- and late-formed clinochlore grains (determined petrographically).

--   Figure 5 of `supp.pdf`
+-   Not in main text or SI but may be of interest

 ## Dependencies